bwRavencl/ControllerBuddy-Install-Script/README.md

 3. Double click the downloaded file `InstallControllerBuddy.sh` to start installing / updating
 4. Regularly launch `Update ControllerBuddy` from the Start menu to receive the latest updates for ControllerBuddy and the ControllerBuddy-Profiles
 5. You may also want to come back to this page from time to time to get the updated versions of `InstallControllerBuddy.sh`
+6. If you would like to remove ControllerBuddy from your system run `Uninstall ControllerBuddy` from the Start menu